 About Mac USB Sound Recording MicsUniversal Serial Bus microphones are ideal for instant, driver-free plug-and-play use on any Macintosh when just a single mic is needed for speech, vocal, music or podcast sessions.
 When multiple mics are needed, you're best off using XLR connected microphones connected to a mixing deck since OSX can generally only connect to one USB mic at a time.

-No audio driver installation is needed on OSX.
+No audio driver installation is needed for a USB mic to be recognized on OSX.
 Very standard USB Audio Drivers are built into Apple's OS kernel.
-You simply need to select the microphone as your preferred input source first in Apple's System Preferences > Sound > Input pane.
-It may also be wise to check whatever audio recording software you're using for app-specific mic input settings.
+You simply need to select the microphone as your preferred input source first in your Macintosh's Apple System Preferences > Sound > Input pane.
+It may also be wise to check whatever audio recording software you're using on your MacBook Pr or Air, iMac, Mac mini or Mac Pro for app-specific mic input settings.